benschweizer/python-tracebackturbo/README.md

 tracebackturbo
 ==============
-This is an improved Python [traceback module][http://docs.python.org/library/traceback.html] which logs variables from the local scope next to the affected code.
+This is an improved [traceback module](http://docs.python.org/library/traceback.html) for Python.
+When logging stack traces, it dumps the local variable scope aside the normal stack trace.

 Usage
 -----